Norfolk chaplaincy offers support for people leaving prison

 Our mentors come from a diverse background of life experiences and beliefs.

-All mentors undertake an initial training which is followed by additional training and group support sessions.
-All mentors are also supported by regular one-to-one sessions with the CCN Mentor Coordinator.
+All mentors undertake an initial training course (pictured above) covering: the criminal justice system, communication skills, boundaries, personal safety, anti-corruption, goal setting, practicalities, record keeping, safeguarding and trauma informed mentoring.
+This is followed by additional training and group support sessions.
+All mentors are also supported by regular one-to-one sessions with the Mentor Coordinator.

 We would love to hear from you if you might like to become a Mentor for CCN.
 You can find more information on our website or contact details below.

-If you are interested in joining the forum or discuss partnership working, please get in touch.
+If you are interested in joining the network or discussing partnership working, please get in touch.

 CCN is not part of the prison system and, while it is a Christian charity, it is not attached to any one denomination.
 We welcome clients and mentors of all faiths and none.